Getty Images/iStockphoto

 Cribl's plans include accelerating product development, expanding its global presence and investing in its infrastructure to support that expansion.

 Regarding product development, real-time query and analysis is one focal point, according to Strong.
-Another is making Cribl's tools more composable so customers can choose which capabilities fit their needs and develop their own deployments.
+Another is making Cribl's tools more composable so that customers can choose which capabilities fit their needs and develop their own deployments.
 Still another is adding new partnerships and integrations to broaden the vendor's ecosystem.

 Thurai noted that the end of the Splunk lawsuit seemingly freed Cribl to make aggressive moves.
-Since May, the vendor unveiled a series of new partnerships, introduced new capabilities and has now added substantial funding.
+Since May, the vendor has unveiled a series of new partnerships, introduced new capabilities and now added substantial funding.

 "For the longest time, they had a dark cloud hanging over their head," Thurai said. "[Now] they are firing on all cylinders. ...
 Given the dark cloud [has been] lifted, they could go big and make some news."

-News such as an acquisition, suggested Volk.
+News such as an acquisition, Volk suggested.

 He noted that Cribl has already proven its financial prowess by becoming one of the fastest companies ever to reach $100 million in annual recurring revenue.
-Expansion into new markets such as application and infrastructure observability and data observability make sense.
+Expansion into new markets such as application and infrastructure observability and data observability makes sense.
 One quick means of expansion is to buy another company.

-"Now, they are in the position of making strategic investments to capture neighboring markets, most likely through acquisition," Volk said.
+"Now they are in the position of making strategic investments to capture neighboring markets, most likely through acquisition," Volk said.
 "They could make an acquisition that not only opens up new revenue streams, but also lends Cribl some credibility in the open source community."

 AI could be another area of investment, he continued.

-While many data vendors have invested heavily in developing generative AI applications that simplify the use of their tools and added other capabilities designed to help customers develop their own generative AI applications, Cribl has largely stuck to more traditional product development.
+While many data vendors have invested heavily in developing generative AI applications that simplify the use of their tools, and added other capabilities designed to help customers develop their own generative AI applications, Cribl has largely stuck to more traditional product development.

 In June, the vendor unveiled Cribl Copilot, an AI-powered assistant -- but unlike other data vendors, such as Alteryx and Informatica, the company has not infused AI throughout its platform.
 Anomaly and trend detection could be ways for Cribl to add more AI, according to Volk.
 So could developing a recommendation engine and automation capabilities that enable users to create efficient data pipelines for generative AI models.